m1chale/lq/README.md

 ## Install tab completion script

+> Currently there is only a config for zsh provided.
+It should be easy enough to adapt it to other shells.

 To enable shell completions, copy the `_lq` completion script for your shell from `shell-completions/<your-shell>/` into your local completions folder: